-Little Rock, AR (population: 192,247) has four IT schools within its city limits.
-Philander Smith College, the highest ranked school in the city with an IT program, has a total student population of 668.
-It is the 733rd highest ranked school in the USA and the 6th highest in the state of Arkansas (#1 is Harding University).
+Little Rock, AR (population: 192,247) has one nutrition school within its city limits.
+University of Arkansas for Medical Sciences has a total student population of 2,774.
+It is the 6102nd highest ranked school in the USA and the 81st highest in the state of Arkansas (#1 is Harding University).

 |Name||State||Population||# of Schools||Avg School Rank||Total Programs||Distance from Little Rock|